TheRealAlexander/SEP4/Interface Contract between Frontend and Backend.md

   }
 ```

-### Request: Get preferred climate settings for specific hall
+### Request: Post preferred climate settings for specific hall

 **Description**

-This request will be utilized to set the preferred climate settings for a specific hall
+This request will be utilized to set the preferred climate settings for a
+specific hall

 **Method:** POST